-When bad things happen in a complex system, such as the larger policing environment, the cause is rarely a single act, event, or slip-up.
+When bad things happen in a complex system, such as the larger policing environment, the cause is rarely a single act or event.
 More often, bad outcomes are "sentinel events."

 A sentinel event is a significant negative outcome that: